ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 Here you follow the same algorithm as for the right shift.
 First, discard three leftmost bits.
 Then add zeros to the right side of the result.

-Now let's consider the second bit shift type that is the arithmetic shift.
+Now let's consider the second type of bit shift that is the arithmetic shift.
 When you do it to the left side, you follow the logical shift algorithm.
 The steps are entirely the same.

 The arithmetic shift to the right side differs from the logical shift.
 The first two steps are the same.
 You should convert the source integer in the two's complement and discard the bits on its right side.
 Then you append the same amount of bits on the left side.
 Their value matches the leftmost bit of the integer.
 If it equals one, you add ones.
 Otherwise, add zeros.
 This way, you keep the sign of the integer unchanged after the shifting.